LoopKit/loopdocs/docs/use/time-change.md

 That offset is stored by Loop the first time the pump ID is changed, and every time the pump's time is changed from the RileyLink Settings screen.

+!!! warning
-**Do not change the pump's time directly on the pump.** Instead, always use Loop's RileyLink "Change Pump Time".
+    Do not change the pump's time directly on the pump.
+Instead, always use Loop's RileyLink "Change Pump Time".

 <p align="center">
 <img src="../img/change_time.png" width="400">